ENTP vs INTP – Key Differences between these Two Personalities

 • Sometimes ideas that make sense to an INTP will not make sense to others.

-• They are known for keeping a list of details in their mind and referring to them when necessary.
+• They are known for keeping a list of details in mind and referring to them when necessary.

 • They usually have difficulty expressing their feelings.